progress/hdp-kubernetes/README.md

   kubernetesIngress:
     enabled: true
     ingressName: "hdp-ingress"
-  ## To Configure TLS for HAProxy, set enabled property to true.
-Leaving the property as false will setup a self-signed certficate for the HAProxy.
+  ## Configure TLS for HAProxy
-  ## Put the PEM-formatted SSL certificate into a secret and provide the secret name in the secretName field.
+  ## Put the PEM-formatted SSL certificate and private key into a secret and provide the secret name in the secretName field.
-  ## The PEM-formatted SSL certificate should contain the private key and the certificate.
-For example: cat certificate.pem private-key.pem > mycert.pem
-  ## To generate the secret in Kubernetes: kubectl create secret tls tls-cert --cert=certificate.pem --key=key.pem
+  ## To generate the secret in Kubernetes: kubectl create secret tls tls-cert --cert=mycert.pem --key=privkey.pem
   tls:
-    enabled: false
+    enabled: true
-    secretName: "" # tls-cert
+    secretName: "tls-cert"
-    ## The name of the certificate file in the secret.
-    certFileName: "" # mycert.pem
 ```
 6. Install the Hybrid Data Pipeline Helm Chart using myValues.yaml
 ```